 Be sure to check with both the county assessor's office as well as a local title company to find out where easements lie on the property.
 Too many easements (such as for power, telephone, or high-voltage poles) can limit the amount of usable land available for building the house.
 And don't forget to find out how much of a set-back from the street or road is required by the building municipality (county or city).
-There could also be a similar side-lot and rearlot requirement so that homes built in the area will be an equal minimum distance away from both sides of the lot as well as from the rear lot line.
+There could also be a similar side-lot and rear-lot requirement so that homes built in the area will be an equal minimum distance away from both sides of the lot as well as from the rear lot line.

-It helps to have a finalized floor plan before choosing a lot.
-The heavily treed lot you're consid(continued)

-ering is beautiful; but should you later decide that your new home is a tri-level, your view may be blocked and those beautiful trees might need to be destroyed.
+It helps to have some idea of the style and floor plan before choosing a lot.
+The heavily treed lot you're considering is beautiful but those beautiful trees might need to be destroyed as they stand in the footprint of your desired new home.
 In reality, the lot you've chosen and the home style you require may not mesh.
 By choosing the lot to fit the home style, you're less likely to encounter this problem.